Jack Soo: Career

 His big break occurred in 1958 when he was cast in the Broadway musical hit Flower Drum Song in the role of the show MC and comedian Frankie Wing ("Gliding through my memoree").
-Soo had been working in San Francisco at the Forbidden City, a Chinese nightclub and cabaret, where he was discovered by the actor and dancer Gene Kelly who was directing theFlower Drum Song.
+Soo had been working in San Francisco at the Forbidden City, a Chinese nightclub and cabaret, where he was discovered by the actor and dancer Gene Kelly who was directing Flower Drum Song.
 Soo switched to the Sammy Fong role (Chinatown's "Nathan Detroit") during the run and reprised the role when the film version (1961) of the musical was made.

 Soo’s first nationwide TV appearance was on The Jack Benny Program on November 27, 1962, as the tough-talking, street-wise talent agent in "Jack Meets Japanese Agent".
 In 1964, Soo played a weekly supporting role as Rocky Sin, a poker-playing con artist in Valentine's Day, a comedy television series starring Anthony Franciosa that lasted for one season.
 During the next decade, he appeared in films such as The Green Berets as a colonel of the Army of the Republic of Vietnam and the 1967 musical Thoroughly Modern Millie, as well as making guest appearances on TV shows such as Hawaii Five-O, The Odd Couple, and on two episodes of M*A*S*H.

 Soo joined Motown Records in 1965 as one of their first non-African-American musicians.
 During his time there, he recorded a slow ballad version of "For Once in My Life" as the first male singer to do so.
 The record was never released and was shelved in the Motown archives.
 The song was soon after made famous by Stevie Wonder.

 Soo was cast in his most memorable role in 1975 on the ABC sitcom Barney Miller.
 He had met and befriended the show's producer Danny Arnold years earlier while working the nightclub circuit.
 Arnold was also a performer at the time.
 In the series, Soo played the laid-back, but very wry, Detective Nick Yemana, who was responsible for making the dreadful coffee that, in one of the series' running jokes, his fellow detectives had to drink every day.
 Occasionally, his character played against stereotypes of Asian Americans by emphasizing Yemana's solidly American background.

 Soo refused to perform in roles that demeaned Asian Americans.
 He often spoke out against negative ethnic portrayals and was adamant about being recognized as an American.